pumpkin-py/pumpkin-py/docs/development/repository.rst

 Let's write a simple repository with just one module.
 We're gonna name it ``bistro``, because we'll gonna be making some delicious snacks.

-You can start with an empty directory (named ``pumpkin-bistro``, for example).
+You can start with an empty directory (named ``strawberry-bistro``, for example).

 Repository metadata
 -------------------

 The first file we're gonna create will be ``repo.conf``.
-This file MUST be present in your repository, because pumpkin.py reads its information in order to work with it.
+This file MUST be present in your repository, because strawberry.py reads its information in order to work with it.
 It has to contain two variables described below:

 - ``name`` is a string representing name of the repository.
 It must be instance-unique and can only contain lowercase ASCII letters and a dash (``[a-z_]+``) and MUST NOT be ``core`` or ``base``.
 Moderators can run the **repository list** command to show installed repositories to prevent name clashes.
 - ``modules`` is a list of strings that mentions all modules included in the repository.